-I’m interested primarily in street, documentary and event photography.
-I like pictures that capture the spontaneous convergence of form, experience, emotion and light.
+I’m interested primarily in street, documentary, and event photography.
+I like pictures that capture the spontaneous convergence of form, emotion, and light.
 Pictures that tell stories or simply show the wonder of life.
-I like to photograph human beings, and I shoot street photography to understand cities, urban design, human interactions and life.
+I like to photograph human beings, and I shoot street photography to understand cities, urban design, human interactions, and life.

 My biggest influences are Robert Capa and Sebastião Salgado, two photographers who have used their cameras to change the world and influence how people see the world around them.
-They have each profoundly affected how I think about photography, light and composition.
+Peter Turnley also makes some striking and beautiful black & white pictures that capture the emotional side of our world.
+They have each profoundly affected how I think about photography, light, and composition.

 If your photographs aren’t good enough, you’re not close enough.
 Robert Capa